 During the first week Juan Flores and his sons joined our effort to preserve the marine turtles.
 After 28 years the Flores family is still helping us to this day.

 Within a month we were able to cover all six beaches with the help of the kids, with very little poaching to boot.
 By the end of the year the kids were digging up the nests and placing them in the nursery.
 Although by now the poachers and local restaurants were beginning to push back, especially when they were told that poaching had been totally illegal since 1990.

 In late 1992 the group had a membership grown to about 27 members.
 It was decided that we should become a “Mexican Nonprofit Civil Association.”
 With that settled, I left for the States, planning to return to Puerto Vallarta in April 1993 of the next year when our new Association’s constitution was to be signed at the notary public.

 Environmental classes were held on the beach, twice a week, Tuesday and Thursday, 9 to 12 AM.
 It was necessary to have at least seven mother’s help supervise each class of 70 different kids.
-For the kid in town these classes were the only activity they truly enjoyed.
+For a kid in town these classes were the only public activity they truly enjoyed.
 Our plan to stop poaching was creative.
 At each class we brought a small basket of hatchlings.
 The kids and mothers fell in love with them and both kids and mothers pledged they would never eat an egg or turtle meat again.